MaguetteD/NoiseModelling/Docs/Get_Started_Script.rst

 Pilot NoiseModelling with scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this tutorial, we describe the different ways to pilot NoiseModelling thanks to scripts.
-To do so, we will use a dedicated packaging of NoiseModelling, called ``NoiseModelling_5.0.0_without_gui``, in which the GUI has been removed (no more Geoserver and :doc:`WPS_Builder`).
+To do so, we will use a dedicated packaging of NoiseModelling, called ``NoiseModelling_5.x.x-SNAPSHOT``, in which the GUI has been removed (no more Web Server and :doc:`WPS_Builder`).

 #.
 Go to the NoiseModelling latest `release page`_
 #.
 Download and unzip the `NoiseModelling_5.0.2-SNAPSHOT`_ file